-Zeenat's practice encompasses all areas of criminal defence including; violence, drugs, fraud, sexual offences and public order offences.
+Zeenat has been appointed as independent junior counsel to the Grenfell Tower Inquiry since July 2017.
+She is a criminal defence specialist with a growing practice in Public & Regulatory Law.
 She has a particular interest and expertise in public international law, human rights and terrorism cases.
-An accessible and passionate advocate, Zeenat is committed to providing quality representation for all.
+An accessible and passionate advocate, Zeenat is committed to providing representation for all.

 Her work is defined by her personable approach and intellectual prowess.
 She is a skilled advocate; firmly dedicated to the needs of her clients.
-She is instructed alone and as a led junior.
-Zeenat was born and brought up in Birmingham and retains a strong base in the Midlands.
+She is particularly experienced in representing vulnerable individuals and working with directly impacted communities.

 Outside of the courtroom, Zeenat is heavily involved with various projects in the community and pro bono work.
 She is the founder of an award winning community initiative YOU*th Inspire and remains integrally involved with a number of non-profit organisations.